-Key results of the Global Sanitation Fund country driven programmes by 31 December 2012 are as follows:
+Key results of the Global Sanitation Fund country driven programmes by 31 December 2013 are as follows:

-- 1.38 million people with improved toilets.
+- 2.7 million people with improved toilets.

-- Almost 10,000 communities have participated in demand creation activities.
+- Almost 25,000 communities have participated in demand creation activities.

-- 3.77 million people have heard about the importance of good hygiene through community activities and communications campaigns.
+- 8.3 million people have heard about the importance of good hygiene through community activities and communications campaigns.

-The Results Overview gives a cumulative snapshot of the current status and targets for the 10 country programmesworking on the ground as of 31 December 2012.
+The Results Overview gives a cumulative snapshot of the current status and targets for the 11 country programmesworking on the ground as of 31 December 2012.
 Since the GSF is a sanitation financing mechanism, the flow of finances is also a key indicator of programmes implementation, and thus presented.
 To date:

-- US$ 9.1 million have been invested in the management and development of operations.
+- US$ 17 million have been invested in the management and development of operations.

 - WSSCC continues to receive demand for GSF support in places where the sanitation needs are great.
 WSSCC’s Medium-Term Strategic Plan (MTSP) 2012-2016 identifies 35 priority countries in which the GSF could and should be working, which contain almost 1.5 billion people without sanitation.
 In order to meet this demand and fulfil the MTSP target of work programmes in up to 25 countries by 2016, additional funding of US$ 141 million is needed.

 Cambodia, Ethiopia, India, Madagascar, Malawi, Nepal, Nigeria, Senegal,

-Tanzania and Uganda
+Tanzania, Togo and Uganda